 Plan your visit here!
 Museum admission is always free.

 From the hundreds of oral histories in our archive, the assistance and input of our many partners, and the latest historical scholarship, we have developed the Detroit 67: Perspectives exhibition to allow visitors to better understand the events leading up to July 1967, where we are today, and connect to efforts moving Detroit forward for the next fifty years.

-The exhibition will look at the complex, compounding factors that took place across metropolitan Detroit during the 50 years prior to 1967, followed by a comprehensive and balanced review of the events that occurred between July 23 and August 1, 1967.
+The comprehensive exhibit will highlight a myriad of perspectives on this historic event through interactive experiences and an oral history collection compiled by the Detroit Historical Society.
+Detroit 67: Perspectives will begin by looking at the complex, compounding factors that took place across metropolitan Detroit during the 50 years prior to 1967, followed by a review of the unrest that occurred between July 23 and August 1, 1967.
 Next, the exhibition will explore the past 50 years up to the present day, detailing the progress we have made as well the setbacks we have encountered.
 The exhibition narrative concludes by offering a perspective on what lies ahead and will challenge the community to use what we have learned in the past 100+ years to help create a future for Detroit filled with unparalleled promise and opportunity.

 To enrich the context of the exhibition, a companion book with essays on topics related to race relations in Detroit over the past 300 years will be published in June 2017 by Wayne State University Press.

 Explore other public exhibitions in our Midtown Detroit neighborhood, opening throughout 2017.